toadkarter/RetroTransfer/README.md

 ### **I have already saved down details of my Raspberry Pi, but now I want to change things.
 How do I do this?**

-To change any detials relating to your Raspberry Pi, navigate back to the configuration tab, update the details, and press "Save and Return".
+To change any details relating to your Raspberry Pi, navigate back to the configuration tab, update the details, and press "Save and Return".
 The new details will be saved down to the configuration file once the program exits.

 ### **OK, the configuration is complete.
 How do I start adding ROMs that I want to send?**